davideednm5/bf_randict/README.md

 Password Generation:

-- Generates random passwords of a specified length, based on configurable settings.
+- Generates random passwords of a specified length (5-20), based on configurable settings.

 - Supports different case types (random, first uppercase, all uppercase, all lowercase).

-- Can include numbers and special characters in the generated passwords.
+- Can include numbers, only numbers and special characters in the generated passwords.

 - Allows the user to define a keyword that will be included (and "leetified") in the generated passwords.